 Roman lachrymatory are available through a variety of antiquities dealers and auction houses.
 More info on these pieces can be found in the collecting section.

 Interestingly, the art of glass blowing was largely lost, along with many other things, during the Dark Ages.
-An interesting perspective on why the Dark Ages began is offered by Professor Mike Baillie.
+An interesting perspective on why the Dark Ages began is offered by Professor Mike Baillie on ABC News.
 Unfortunately, the tear bottle tradition was also lost for a millennium.